PycWB/pycwb/docs/source/tutorial_search.rst

     if not os.path.exists(config.logDir):
         os.makedirs(config.logDir)

-find the job segments from the config settings and create a :py:class:`~pyburst.types.JobSegment` object for each segment.
+find the job segments from the config settings and create a :py:class:`.WaveSegment` object for each segment.

 .. code-block:: python